Same-sex marriage in Spain

 Roman Catholic authorities were adamantly opposed, criticising what they regarded as the weakening of the meaning of marriage, despite support from 66% of the population.
 Other associations expressed concern over the possibility of lesbian and gay couples adopting children.
 After its approval, the conservative People's Party challenged the law in the Constitutional Court.
 Approximately 4,500 same-sex couples married in Spain during the first year of the law.
-Shortly after the law was passed, questions arose about the legal status of marriage to non-Spaniards whose country did not permit same-sex marriage.
-A decision from the Justice Ministry stated that the country's same-sex marriage law allows a Spanish citizen to marry a non-Spaniard regardless of whether that person's homeland recognizes the union.
+Shortly after the law was passed, questions arose about the legal status of marriages to non-Spaniards whose countries did not permit same-sex marriage.
+A decision from the Ministry of Justice stated that the country's same-sex marriage law allows a Spanish citizen to marry a non-Spaniard regardless of whether that person's homeland recognizes the union.
 At least one partner must be a Spanish citizen in order to marry, although two non-Spaniards may marry if they both have legal residence in Spain.

-The November 2011 general election delivered a landslide victory to the People's Party, whose leader Mariano Rajoy said he opposed same-sex marriage, but any decision about repealing the law would be made only after the ruling of the Constitutional Court.
-On November 6, 2012, the law was upheld by the court with 8 support votes and 3 against.
-Minister of Justice Alberto Ruiz-Gallardón announced that the government will abide by the ruling and the law will not be repealed.
+Rodríguez Zapatero and the Socialist Workers' Party were re-elected in the 2008 election, but the next election in 2011 delivered a landslide victory to the People's Party.
+Prime Minister Mariano Rajoy said he opposed same-sex marriage, but any decision about repealing the law would be made only after the ruling of the Constitutional Court.
+On November 6, 2012, the law was upheld by the court with eight support votes and three against.
+Minister of Justice Alberto Ruiz-Gallardón announced that the government would abide by the ruling and the law would not be repealed.